Monnoroch/ColorHighlighter/README.md

 Format can be any format supported by this plugin, for example if you convert rgb(255,255,255) into format hsv(1,1%,1%), you'll get hsv(360, 100%, 100%).
 Also works with named colors (both ways).

 Also, there is a Next color command, triggered by `ctrl+shift+n` to choose next color format.

+**Less/sass variables navigetion:**

+Just put cursor on a variable, right click on it and press "Go to variable definition" and the plugin will open it.

 **ACHTUNG!!! :**